Ameer-Alaswad/videos-gallery/README.md

 ## Introduction

-This project was a collaborative effort, developed in partnership with [Friend's Name].
-Together, we worked on bringing the vision to life, combining our skills to create this Interior Designer's Project Gallery
+This project was a collaborative effort, developed in partnership with mouhamadx92x.
+Together, we worked on bringing the vision to life, combining our skills to create this Interior Designer's Projects Gallery.

 ## Deployed Website